brettsmith212/amplify-poc/docs/implementation_2.md

 - Multi-session architecture with proper isolation
 - Repository cloning and branch selection
 - Session dashboard and management UI
-- Monaco diff viewer for code changes
+- Simple diff viewer with VSCode-style syntax highlighting
 - Git operations (commit/push) from the web interface

 The implementation will result in a complete web-based launcher that meets all acceptance criteria: GitHub OAuth login, session creation with repo/branch selection, real-time terminal access, diff viewing, and comprehensive session management - all while building efficiently on the robust Phase 1 foundation.